junekuhn/dycp-immersive-web-audio/dev.md

 modules

-What's left
+What's left (MVP)
-button press for forward movement a sprite for this box typescript ambisonic audio class
+    button press for forward movement
+    a sprite for this box
-3d alt text / captioning

     scene switcher
         switch in settings
-tidy positional scene
+        difficult, as you'd have to set everything up as a class etc to dispose switch the sounds in positional, don't love them
+    - replace ajax with fetch
+    - make sure mouse controls are how I want them
+    - loading screen
+    - touch controls
+        - hit testing

+other
+3d alt text / captioning
+typescript
+ambisonic audio class